9999years/tumblr-theme-sharp01/README.md

 * A good like icon!
 Appreciate it, I payed for it in blood.
 * **Mobile-accessible.** This is a big one! sharp01 looks *great* on mobile devices by default!
+* New-style reblogs!
+I’m pretty sure this is one of very very few themes to do this.
+No I won’t add an option to disable it, old-style reblogs sucked and were prone to breakage.

 ## customizability